 Note that Snakemake expects the paths to be relative to the Snakefile.
-This is automatically handled by the oncopipe.setup\module() function, so these paths are expected to be relative to the working directory.
-In the example below, you can see the {MODSDIR} directory placeholder being used such that the paths are portably regardless of where the user stores the lcr-modules repository (as long as repository is specified under \shared).
+This is automatically handled by the oncopipe.setup_module() function, so the paths provided under conda_envs in the module configuration are expected to be relative to the working directory (usually where you run the snakemake command).
+In the example below, you can see the {MODSDIR} directory placeholder being used such that the paths are portably regardless of where the user stores the lcr-modules repository (as long as repository is specified under_shared).
 For more information, check out Directory Placeholders.